-This is to kindly inform you that changed “Terms and Conditions of Bank Accounts” and “Bank Account Table of Fees and Charges” came into force on September 14th, 2019.
+This is to kindly inform you that changed “Bank Account Table of Fees and Charges” came into force on February 14, 2020.
 The updated documents are available on the bank’s website in the Documents section.

 This is to kindly inform you that the process of the financial settlement with the Social Insurance Institution shall change, effective January 2018.

 Please be informed that the Terms and Conditions of Granting Loan Products to Corporate Clients and Table of Fees and Commissions Loan Products for Corporate Clients will be amended, effective as of 8 July 2019.
 The up-to-date documents are available on the Bank’s website in the Documents section and here in below:

 Please be informed that the General Terms and Conditions of Co-operation with Corporate Clients (the “Terms and Conditions”) will be amended, effective as of 1 August 2018.
 The up-to-date documents are available on the Bank’s website in the Documents section and here in below:

 Please be informed that the Table of Functionalities and Privileges will be amended, effective as of 1 November 2018.
 The up-to-date document is available on the Bank’s website in the Documents section and here in below:

 1 July 2018 is the effective date of the provisions of the Act of 15 December 2017 Amending the Act on Tax on Goods and Services and Certain Other Acts (the “Act”), which introduce regulations concerning the MPP/Split Payment mechanism (“MPP/ Split Payment”).